Zelevar/Zelevar/README.md

 - 👀 I’m interested in coding, hacking, gaming, game-dev and game-design.
 - 🌱 I’m currently learning Python, C#.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+-- test

 <!---
 Zelevar/Zelevar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.